Find a tree removal service near you

 Trees hazards in the city of Coalinga

-There are certain trees and shrubs that are considered hazards in the city of Coalinga.
+There are certain trees that are considered hazards in the city of Coalinga.
 When you have shrubs or trees growing on public land but overhanging or encroaching public land, street or park are considered hazards, or danger to the public.

 Once your property has been identified and determined to be a public nuisance, the director of public works will send a copy of tree nuisance to your address or to the owner.